Fath-Ali Shah Qajar: Early life

 He was born on 5 August 1772 in the city of Damghan, then under the governorship of his father.
 He was called Fath-Ali, a name borne by his prominent great-grandfather, Fath-Ali Khan Qajar.
 But he was mainly known by his second name of Baba Khan until his coronation in 1797.
 However, the Russians still called him Baba Khan until 1813, as they refused to recognize his rule.
 He was the eldest son of Hossein Qoli Khan Qajar (the brother of Agha Mohammad Khan Qajar) and the daughter of the Mohammad Agha Ezz al-Dinlu of the Ashaqa-bash branch of the Qajar tribe.
 Due to Hossein Qoli Khan being suspected of plotting to rebel against the Zand dynasty, Baba Khan (then aged five) was sent as a hostage to the court of the Zand ruler Karim Khan Zand in Shiraz.
-There Baba Khan joined his uncle Agha Mohammad Khan, who was also a hostage at the court.
+There, Baba Khan joined his uncle Agha Mohammad Khan, who was also a hostage at the court.

 Baba Khan later returned to Damghan (according to the 19th-century Iranian writer Reza-Qoli Khan Hedayat, this took place in 1775), where he was witness to the conflict amongst the Davallu Qajar chiefs of Astarabad, which ultimately led to the murder of his father by the Kuklan Turkmens in 1777.
 Baba Khan sought shelter with his uncle Morteza Qoli Khan Qajar in the village of Anzan (near Astarabad), where he stayed for two years.
 Following the death of Karim Khan in 1779, Baba Khan shifted his allegiance to Agha Mohammad Khan, who had returned to Mazandaran and overpowered Morteza Qoli and two other brothers in Barforush.
 Although Agha Mohammad Khan had been castrated at a young age, he married Baba Khan's mother in Sari and practically became his stepfather and guardian.

-In 1780, Baba Khan and Agha Mohammad Khan were captured in Baforush by the latter's brother Rezaqoli Khan Qajar, who was displeased of the favour that Baba Khan received by Agha Mohammad Khan.
+In 1780, Baba Khan and Agha Mohammad Khan were captured in Baforush by the latter's brother Rezaqoli Khan Qajar, who was displeased with the favour that Baba Khan received from Agha Mohammad Khan.
 They were eventually released, and in 1781 Baba Khan seized Damghan from Qader Khan Arab Bestami, thus recovering his father's former domain.
 Baba Khan also captured and married Qader Khan's daughter Badr Jahan.
 In 1783, Baba Khan married his first Qajar wife, Asiya Khanom Devellu in Sari.
 The marriage was a political union organized by Agha Mohammad Khan to make peace with the Yokhari-bash branch of the Qajars, the clan of Asiya Khanom.
 Following Agha Mohammad Khan's accession to the throne at Tehran on 21 March 1786, Baba Khan was designated as his heir and vice-regent.